GroupProject2020/Ovito/doc/python/introduction/running.rst

 Thus, it may be necessary to explicitly call :py:meth:`Pipeline.add_to_scene() <ovito.pipeline.Pipeline.add_to_scene>` to make your imported data visible in this mode.

-Number of parallel threads
+Number of CPU cores
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OVITO uses all available processor cores by default to perform computations.
-To restrict the program to a certain maximum number of parallel threads, use the :command:`--nthreads` command line parameter, e.g. :command:`ovitos --nthreads 1 myscript.py`.
+OVITO uses all available processor cores by default to perform some computations.
+To explicitly restrict the program to a certain maximum number of parallel threads, use the :command:`--nthreads` command line parameter, e.g. :command:`ovitos --nthreads 1 myscript.py`.

 Third-party Python modules